alessandroarmando/aqua/README.md

-# A Set of Tools for the User Authorization Query (UAQ)
+# A Set of Tools for the User Authorization Query (UAQ) Problem

 ## An Efficient UAQ Solver: AQUA